 Today, the effect is much more accessible and easier to achieve with dedicated flanger hardware and even more so with software plugins.

 The Flanger Circuit Design

-More specifically, the heart of flanger circuit is a delay path that has its delay time modulated by an LFO.
+More specifically, the heart of the flanger circuit is a delay path with its delay time modulated by an LFO.